krisheswaran/krisheswaran.github.io/_posts/2024-03-25-seeing-the-future.md

 through the different strategies companies took to try to introduce novel ideas into the market.
-Many of the designs end up being either an accessible wedge for the later disruptive technology (e.g. Kodak photo CDs for analog cameras) or a bit too forward-looking to be practical (the wearable computer that holds a CD player).
-In each of these cases, the disruptive technologies that would pave the way for these technologies to actually catch on had yet to be developed.
+Many of the designs end up being either an accessible wedge for the later disruptive technology (e.g. Kodak photo CDs for analog cameras) or a bit too forward-looking to be practical (the bulky wearable computer that holds a CD player).
+In each of these cases, the disruptive technologies that would pave the way for large-scale adoption had yet to be developed.

 I've been thinking a lot about how to find the sweet spot in technology that both shows the future while capturing value to benefit people today.